 - An extension to the policy period.

-Non disclosure by the insured may allow the insurer to avoid the policy even if the non disclosure is accidental and irrelevant to a claim.
+Serious non-disclosure by the insured may allow the insurer to avoid the policy even if the non-disclosure is accidental and irrelevant to a claim.
 An insurer can also seek recovery of any prior paid claims under the avoided policy.

 - New companies, acquisitions or disposals

-- Higher than ordinary degree of risk or liability
+- New work with a higher degree of risk or liability

-- A previous declinature, refusal to renew, imposed terms, restrictions in cover, mid term cancellations.
+- A previously declined application, refusal to renew, imposed terms, restrictions in cover etc.

-This list provides examples only and is not a exhaustive list.
-If in any doubt, disclose.
+This list provides some examples only, it is not an exhaustive list.

 This guidance note is intended for information purposes only.
-It is not and does not purport to be legal or accountancy advice.
-Whilst all care has been taken to ensure the accuracy of the guidance note it is not to be regarded as a substitute for specific advice.
-This guidance note shall not be reproduced in any form without our prior permission. © 2018 All copyright is owned by Professional Indemnity Insurance Brokers.
+It is not and does not purport to be legal advice or specific insurance advice.
+Whilst all care was taken to ensure its accuracy at the time of writing it is not to be regarded as a substitute for specific advice.
+If you require specific advice, please contact your brokers or call us on 0345 251 4000.
+This guidance note shall not be reproduced in any form without our prior permission. © All copyright is owned by Professional Indemnity Insurance Brokers Ltd.